belladu0201/Deep_RL_Recommender_System/README.md

 | hRNN  |        |        |      |      |       |       |       |       |

-For both clicks and purchases, the hRNN performs consistently better.
-On average, we obtain an **~20%** improvement in Clicks and an **~22%** improvement in Purchases for RetailRocket when including item features as part of the model.
+We can denote that for both clicks and purchases, the hRNN performs consistently better.
+On average, we obtain an **~11%** improvement in Clicks and an **~13%** improvement in Purchases for RetailRocket when including item features as part of the model.
 We observe similar improvements for H&M with xx% and xx% for clicks and purhcases respectively.

 ## Future Research